- やさしい日本語

 After that, please obtain your "Construction Career Up Technician ID".

-02. Explanation of important matters regarding Specified Skills employment contracts
+02. Explanation of important matters related to specified skilled worker employment contracts

 The accepting company must use the prescribed format for the "Advance Explanation of Important Points Regarding the Employment Contract" to explain the expected remuneration, job details, etc. in a language that the foreign worker can fully understand (usually their native language) and confirm that the foreign worker has understood the details.